aws-samples/aws-online-data-migration-workshop/module5/README.md

 	`e.g. https://console.aws.amazon.com/ec2/v2/home?region=us-west-2#LaunchInstanceWizard:ami=ami-0b703a238b1fc4df5`

-	-This will now use this AMI image for our DataSync agent when we deploy it on our Amazon EC2 instance.
+	This will now use this AMI image for our DataSync agent when we deploy it on our Amazon EC2 instance.

     -   Ok, now lets go ahead and configure the EC2 instance specifications before we deploy it.